Bluyx/Kick.com-account-generator/README.md

 Kick Account generator

+Don’t forget to ⭐️
 ## Features

-- Email-Based Account Creation: `Generating accounts using email addresses from my domain and receive the verification code automatically.`
+- Email-Based Account Creation: `Generating accounts using email addresses from my domain and receive the verification code automatically.
+(Use it like this: xxx@qwmail.xyz)`

 - Saving Generated Accounts: `Saving all generated account details in a JSON file.`

-- Customizable Options: `Choose between random or specific usernames for each accountabd Choose whether to use random or specific passwords.`
+- Customizable Options: `Choose between random or specific usernames for each account and Choose whether to use random or specific passwords.`

 - Proxy Support